 Section Symposia - Systematics, Evolution, and Biodiversity (SysEB) Section

-The SysEB Governing Council will use the following guidelines to evaluate section symposia submissions.
+The SysEB Governing Council will evaluate Section Symposia submissions based on the following guidelines.
+We encourage proposals that are innovative, engaging, and reflect the breadth and depth of research within systematics and evolutionary biology.
 High-quality symposia not selected as Section Symposia may be recommended as Member Symposia.

 Member Symposia